 The final oral examination consists of an oral presentation of the dissertation by the student and a period of question and responses.
 This phase of the final oral exam is open to the public.
-Following the presentation and question and response phase, the public is excused, and the student meets with his or her doctoral committee.
+Following the presentation and question and response phase, the public is excused, and the student meets with their doctoral committee.
 The committee members may continue the questioning.
 Although the questions should relate in large part to the dissertation, they may cover the student's whole program of study, since one of the purposes of the examination is to assess the general scholarly attainments of the student.
 The committee decides whether a student passes the exam; as with the Comprehensive Exam, at least two-thirds of the committee must vote in favor of passing the student for the student to have passed the exam.

-When the final oral examination has been passed and the dissertation accepted (after incorporating the changes made by the committee), it should be submitted in final form to the Graduate School (see the Thesis Guide, which can be obtained from the Graduate School Thesis Office).
-The unbound master copy of the thesis is required by the Graduate School and one (1) bound copy is to be presented to the Acoustics Program Office.
-An additional bound copy may be required by the thesis advisor.
+When the final oral examination has been passed and the dissertation accepted (after incorporating the changes made by the committee), it should be submitted in final form to the Graduate School (see the Thesis Guide, which can be obtained from the Graduate School Thesis Office) as an electronic PDF upload.
+A bound hard copy of the dissertation be requested by the thesis advisor..
 Traditionally, committee members are presented with bound copies as well.
 The costs of dissertation preparation, copying, and binding are the responsibilities of the student.